-CRUISE GRADE BRAKING Included with all available transmissions on Silverado, the cruise grade braking feature automatically downshifts to help slow the truck and preserve your brake pads on long, steep descents.

-EXHAUST BRAKE SYSTEM The diesel brake system on Silverado HD works with the available Allison® transmission and the Tow/Haul mode and auto grade braking features.
-After adjusting for the load and grade, a variable vane geometry turbo creates back pressure to slow the vehicle and help reduce brake use.
-That means reduced brake fade, prolonged brake life and more confidence when you're pulling 23,100 lbs.§ especially on steep grades, increasing the vehicle's ability to trailer heavy loads.
-An exhaust brake system is also included on Colorado and Express models with the available Duramax® 2.8L Turbo-Diesel 4-cylinder engine.
+CRUISE GRADE BRAKING Included with the 6-speed, 8-speed and 10-speed6 automatic transmission on Silverado, the cruise grade braking feature automatically downshifts to help slow the truck and preserve your brake pads on long, steep descents.
+EXHAUST BRAKE SYSTEM This system is included on Silverado HD with the available Duramax 6.6L V8 Turbo-Diesel engine.
+After adjusting for the load and grade, the variable vane geometry turbo creates back pressure to slow the vehicle and help reduce brake use.
+That means reduced brake fade, prolonged brake life and more confidence when you're pulling up to 23,100 lb.
+(10,478 kg)? especially on steep grades, increasing the vehicle's ability to trailer heavy loads.
+An exhaust brake system is also included on Colorado, Express Passenger and Express Cargo models with the available Duramax 2.8L Turbo-Diesel 4-cylinder engine.